dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 3. Choose **Conditional access**, and then select the Microsoft cloud service (for example, Exchange Online or SharePoint Online) you created a conditional access policy for.

-4. Take note of your conditional access settings, and refer to these when you create the same conditional access policies in the new Azure portal.
+4. Take note of your conditional access settings, and refer to these when you create the same conditional access policies in the Azure portal.

 ### App and device-based conditional access policies working together

-The **Intune App Protection** blade in the new Azure portal enables admins to set app-based conditional rules so that only apps that support the Intune app protection policies are allowed access to corporate resources.
+The **Intune App Protection** blade in the Azure portal enables admins to set app-based conditional rules so that only apps that support the Intune app protection policies are allowed access to corporate resources.
 You can choose to overlap these app-based conditional access policies by using device-based conditional access policies.
 You can combine the device-based and app-based conditional policies (logical AND), or you can provide either option (logical OR).
 If your conditional access policy requirements are to:

 - Require a compliant device **AND** use the approved app.
 	- You should set your conditional access policy by using the [Azure Active Directory conditional access blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies) and the [Intune App Protection blade](https://portal.azure.com/#blade/Microsoft_Intune/SummaryBlade/0).